 Whilst most employers are aware that part time workers must receive the same amount of holiday as full time workers on a pro rata basis, we do get lots and lots of questions about how to administer and calculate this for various part time arrangements.
+There is certainly no doubt that it can get complicated, and making sure you are getting it right is not easy.

 Here are the answers to some of the most common questions our consultants get asked: